10 Ways To Celebrate OT Month

 Attend a continuing education course to increase the skills in your therapy toolbox!
-One of the most wonderful characteristics of this profession, in my opinion, is the simple fact that you will never stop learning!
-Healthcare is rapidly changing and it is important we keep up with the times by educating ourselves as well.
+One of the most wonderful characteristics of this profession, in my opinion, is a simple fact that you will never stop learning!
+Healthcare is rapidly changing, and it is important we keep up with the times by educating ourselves as well.
 After the course, share your new skills with your team!
 It is a great way to give back and for continued growth.

 6. Share Success

 Stories Talk with your clients.
 Ask them how OT has changed their lives and helped them live life to the fullest!
 This can really give outsiders a great perspective on the importance of our profession, the lives we touch, and the immense progress made through working with OTs!
 If you are working with the pediatric population, you could display projects that the children have been working on and describe the skills needed to complete them!
 OTs are the queens and kings of activity analysis, so it comes easy to us; the majority of individuals do not realize the vast number of skills needed to complete an activity!

 7. OT Games

 This would be great for those of you with kiddos!
 Have an ADL (Activities of Daily Living) race or relay, complete tasks using reachers or adaptive equipment, have a wheelchair obstacle course, complete functional assessments, anything OT!
 A great, fun way to educate and show appreciation for occupational therapy!